 All of these pieces are used to determine the stage of the cancer and what treatment is needed.
 By understanding the basics of the report, you will be better able to discuss your treatment options with your healthcare team.
 The staging system most commonly used for colon cancers is the American Joint Committee on Cancer (AJCC) staging system.
-This system utilizes the extent of the primary tumor (Tis-4), the absence or presence of cancer in the lymph nodes (N0-2), and the existence of metastasis (M0 or 1) to assign a TNM rating, which corresponds to a stage.
+This system utilizes the extent of the primary tumor ( T0-4), the absence or presence of cancer in the lymph nodes (N0-2), and the existence of metastasis (M0 or 1) to assign a TNM rating, which corresponds to a stage.
 The TNM rating is broken down as follows:

-Now these ratings are combined to come up with a stage for the cancer.
+These ratings are combined to come up with a stage for the cancer.
 The Duke's staging system is an older system that is not as precise at describing the tumor, but you may still hear it used.

 Read OncoLink's Overview of Colon Cancer.

 American Joint Committee on Cancer (AJCC).
 (2010).
 AJCC Cancer Staging Manual, Seventh Edition. www.cancerstaging.net